Don’t neglect previous clients in lead nurturing efforts

 If you use an integrated marketing platform to manage lead nurturing and the sales cycle, it can be tempting to focus solely on new customers.
 However, previous clients may be your most valuable target audience.
 Although customer retention receives a great deal of attention in the business-to-consumer world, it’s just as important for B2B.
 Winning the initial sale is only the first step in an ongoing business relationship.
 B2B marketers need to think about the big picture and re-engage previous customers.

 The B2B sales cycle is a complex, lengthy process and it can make marketers and sales representatives feel like they are running a marathon, according to an article for Dynamic Web written by Michael Sarrow.
 Closing sales requires a coordinated effort and a lot of endurance.
 Because of all the work that goes into acquiring new customers, it doesn’t make sense to throw it away after the sale.
 Depending on your product offering, clients may need to purchase updates or completely upgrade within a few years.
 Your sales team will have already built a strong foundation with these returning prospects, which reduces the required amount of relationship-building efforts.
-It’s increasingly important to customers to feel like they still matter after the sale.
+It’s increasingly important for customers to feel like they still matter after the sale.
 Businesses that prioritize this can win more revenue over time.

-In addition to customer satisfaction, directing marketing efforts on previous clients is important because many B2B firms cater to a niche market.
+In addition to customer satisfaction, directing marketing efforts to previous clients is important because many B2B firms cater to a niche market.
 This means there are only so many relevant prospects they can attract.
 The dollar total for each account is higher than in other industries, but there are fewer potential customers, Sarrow wrote.
 If customers have a positive experience with your brand, they are more likely to view you favorably when they need to upgrade.

 How to market to existing customers